fahim-ahmed05/scoop-bucket/README.md

 - **`helium`** - A Chromium-based web browser made for people, with love.
 Best privacy by default, unbiased ad-blocking, no bloat, and no noise.
 - **`inter-font`** - Inter is a typeface carefully crafted and designed for computer screens.
 It features a tall x-height to improve readability of mixed-case and lowercase text.
+- **`vacuumtube`** - VacuumTube is an unofficial wrapper of YouTube Leanback (the console and Smart TV version of YouTube) for the desktop, with a built-in adblocker and minor enhancements.

 ## Installation